 Riot Games and League fans have celebrated a decade’s worth of champion releases, events, and changes to the game.
 A lot has changed in 10 years, and Riot is constantly adding champions or reworking and upgrading older ones to tune them to the current standard of the game.

 Over the last few years, Riot has taken several champions back to the drawing board and redesigned them for the better.
-Here’s what will be hitting the Rift for the rest of the year and through 2020.
+Here’s what will be hitting the Rift for the rest through 2020.

 Upcoming updates: Volibear, Fiddlesticks, and Wukong

 Riot called on the community to choose the next champion update in May 2019, and the community answered.
 But fans didn’t choose just one champion—instead, they chose two: Volibear and Fiddlesticks.

 The two champions stood neck and neck in Riot’s poll, with both sitting at 24 percent.
 Since they were so close, Riot decided to release two visual updates for early next year.
 The League developer updated fans with a progress update in July and will likely release another before the reworks are released.

 Similarly, Riot announced recently a new Wukong update will be arriving on live servers soon.
 The Monkey King has already received his update on the PBE and will likely release soon after Riot can find a sweet spot on his fine tuning.